Lemon2ee/IME/README.md

     - The implementation of ImageProcessorView, which only pass message to the given appendable object.

+Structure: In utils package

+- ControllerUtils (concrete class)
+    - Contains method that are useful to controller.
+- ImageUtil (concrete class)
+    - Contains method that are useful to model and method related to IO.

+ImageProcessor

+- Contains the main method which takes in arguments to initialize the program accordingly, provide --help as arguments to see the help message (would be outputted on system.out)

 #### Getting started

 Please see USEME.md in the root directory.